 Now it seems as though many if not most children get an x-ray, blood test, and treatment with one dose of steroids and adrenaline.
 Again, besides the rare time when you can’t be sure you are not dealing with epiglottitis, there is no need for these things.

 Here is the simple treatment I have used all these years with so much success and no trips to the emergency room:

 - The parents need to remain calm and relaxed, as the sound of a croupy cough is disconcerting enough to any child.
 Any additional tension and anxiety from the parents just escalates the situation.

 - It is important to get liberal fresh air in the child’s room by opening the window—just a crack if the weather is cold, but fresh air is necessary.
-At the same time, keep the child warm, even a bit on the sweaty side, and give him/her frequent sips of warm tea (such as chamomile tea) and soup broth.
+At the same time, keep the child warm, even a bit on the sweaty side, and give him/her frequent sips of warm tea (such as chamomile) and traditional bone broth.

 - For medicines give one-half teaspoon of high-vitamin cod liver oil per day, as the vitamin A content has been shown to help all viral infections.
 Give the homeopathic combination spongia/bryonia, 3 drops every hour while the child is awake.
 This remedy often dramatically cuts the severity of the croup.
 Then give a natural form of vitamin C or liposomal vitamin C about 250 mg every two hours while awake.
 Continue these medicines until the whole illness is resolved.